superwhoopy/dotfiles/README.md

 ## TODO-List

-* Replace pipx with uv tool entirely
-* Correct setup of Python LSP server, with extensions
-* Setup fetching of sensitive files from KeePassXC: require to download the database somewhere on disk first, then get from there:
+* Setup fetching of sensitive files from KeePassXC: require to download the database somewhere on disk first, then get stuff from there?
 * SSH
     * Version known hosts?
 * Windows scripts: